See Rare ‘Super Bloom’ Of Wildflowers Carpet Anza-Borrego Desert State Park

 Some of the flowers that visitors will be able to see covering the desert include Desert Lilies, Desert Sunflowers, Sand Verbena, Lupine, Dune Evening Primroses, Spectacle Pods, Brown-Eyed Evening Primroses, Canterbury Bells, Desert Dandelions, Chicory, Brittlebush, and Chuparosa.

 One easy walk that visitors to Anza-Borrego Desert State Park can take is the Borrego Palm Canyon Trail, which takes around 45 minutes to hike.
-You will be able to spot a number of wildflowers along this trail, including Phacelia, Poppies, and Monkeyflowers.
+You will be able to spot a number of wildflowers along this trail, including Phacelia, Poppies and Monkeyflowers.
 But you will want to arrive early if you would like to find a good parking spot for this trail, as park officials warn that the parking lot can be filled up before 11 a.m.

 You can also spot these rare wildflowers even while you’re driving down the road to Anza-Borrego.
 Visitors report that there have been flowers at Desert Canyon, which is located north of Borrego Springs, and they can also be spotted just off Highway 78 by Slot Canyon.